Christale Spain

-Christale Spain is an American Democratic Party leader serving as Chair of the South Carolina Democratic Party, the first black woman to hold the role.
+Christale Spain is an American political organizer.
+She has served as chair of the South Carolina Democratic Party since 2023, and is the first Black woman to hold the role.

 Education

 Spain graduated from W. J. Keenan High School in Columbia, South Carolina.
-She then attended the University of South Carolina Aiken where she became one of the institution's premier women's basketball players, becoming the first player (male or female) in the university's history to score over 1000 career points and pull down over 1000 career rebounds.
+She then attended the University of South Carolina Aiken and played on the women's basketball team.
+Spain holds records for the most field goals, most field goals attempted, most rebounds, and highest rebounding average in the team's history.

 She also attended Columbia College, and is a member of the Zeta Phi Beta sorority.

 Political career

 Spain worked as political director for the Bernie Sanders 2016 presidential campaign and was state director for the Cory Booker 2020 presidential campaign.
+She also helped lead Black voter engagement during the 2022 midterms for the Democratic Party.

+State party chair

-She was also the Senior Advisor for Black Engagement at the Democratic Congressional Campaign Committee.
-She announced her campaign for state party chair in February 2023.
+Spain announced her campaign for state party chair in February 2023.
 Spain was endorsed by her predecessor Trav Robertson, as well as Jim Clyburn and Jaime Harrison.
 Her role meant overseeing the first scheduled Democratic Party presidential primary in South Carolina in February 2024.

-In July 2024, she endorsed the Kamala Harris 2024 presidential campaign.
-She gave South Carolinas votes during the ceremonial roll call at the 2024 Democratic National Convention.
+In July 2024, Spain endorsed the Kamala Harris 2024 presidential campaign.
+She gave South Carolina's votes during the ceremonial roll call at the 2024 Democratic National Convention.
+Under Spain's leadership, the South Carolina Democratic Party put forth a candidate in elections for every constitutional office and House seat in 2026, following decades of gaps in various elections.

-Spain was widely quoted after the 2024 South Carolina general election produced a number of Democratic Party legislators losing their seats, and Republicans gaining a supermajority in the South Carolina Senate.
-As party chair she has advocated for South Carolina remaining the first Democratic Party presidential primary of the 2028 United States presidential election.